hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 $ module list
 ```

-This is because the FastQC program is not in our $PATH (i.e. its not in a directory that shell will automatically check to run commands/programs).
+This is because the FastQC program is not in our $PATH (i.e. it's not in a directory that shell will automatically check to run commands/programs).

 ```bash
 $ echo $PATH